 And here's the key to the success of WritingCrossing: we work for you, not employers.
 We get the maximum number of writing job listings possible for our subscribers, including jobs not advertised elsewhere.
 We limit who can search for jobs on WritingCrossing.
 At WritingCrossing it is easier to find a job because, simply put, there is less competition for our listings than for those posted elsewhere.
-Not only do our researchers find jobs not posted anywhere else, but about 95% of job seekers are weeded out because they do not wish to pay the fee for membership.
+Not only do our researchers find jobs not posted anywhere else, but about 95% of job seekers are weeded out because they do not wish to register for a free membership.

 Not only do you see the writing jobs that people using public job boards are not seeing, but you become a member of a limited class of people.
 At WritingCrossing one of the primary hurdles to finding acceptable employment is overcome; competition is reduced so you can get the writing job(s) you want.

-WE ACTIVELY SEEK WRITING JOB OPENINGS ON YOUR BEHALF: OTHER SITES DO NOT ALLOW EMPLOYERS TO POST JOBS ON THEIR SITE WITHOUT A CHARGE
+WE ACTIVELY SEEK WRITING JOB OPENINGS ON YOUR BEHALF: OTHER SITES DO NOT SHOW ANYTHING BUT PAID JOB LISTINGS